Vllaadd/energy-efficiency-grading-in-nyc/CODE_BREAKDOWN.md

-# Technology used per file``
+# Project: Energy Efficiency Grading In New York City

-# Project name: Energy Efficiency Grading In New York City
+This breakdown details the technologies employed in each file of the project.
+Gain insights into the tools and concepts utilized to create the Energy Efficiency Grading application in New York City.

 # App.js